App Store Optimization Guide

 ASO is also known as App Store SEO, App Store Optimization, Play Store ASO, App Store ASO, App Search Optimization.

-App Store Optimization (ASO in short) is all about gaining visibility in the app stores and increasing your organic downloads.
+App Store Optimization (ASO in short) is all about increasing visibility in the app stores by getting your app to rank high in the search results.
 This way, more people are able to find your app and download it.

 More downloads mean more users and more users mean more revenue.
 Seems straightforward, right?
 Well, it isn’t all that simple.